RohitAnandTambekar/MicroBlog/README.md

 # MicroBlog
-A microblog where I put I update my tutorials.
+A microblog where I update my tutorials.